graphhopper/graphhopper/README.md

 [![GraphHopper Maps](https://www.graphhopper.com/wp-content/uploads/2022/10/maps2-1024x661.png)](https://graphhopper.com/maps)

 GraphHopper Maps is an open source user interface, which you can find [here](https://github.com/graphhopper/graphhopper-maps).
 It can use this open source routing engine or the [GraphHopper Directions API](https://www.graphhopper.com), which provides the Routing API, a Route Optimization API (based on [jsprit](http://jsprit.github.io/)), a fast Matrix API and an address search (based on [photon](https://github.com/komoot/photon)).
 The photon project is also supported by the GraphHopper GmbH.
-Additionally to the GraphHopper Directions API, map tiles from various providers are used where the default is [Omniscale](http://omniscale.com/).
+Additionally to the GraphHopper Directions API, map tiles from various providers are used, with the default being [Omniscale](http://omniscale.com/).

-All this is available for free, via encrypted connections and from German servers for a nice and private route planning experience!
+All this is available for free, via encrypted connections and from German servers - for a nice and private route planning experience!

 ## Public Transit